mrtstr/obsidian/mathematics/stochastics/time series/structural break.md

 ### structural break
-- when the underlaying law of a [[time series]] suddenly changes e.g. the parameters of the model are changing
+- when the underlying law of a [[time series]] suddenly changes e.g. the parameters of the model are changing

 #### mean changes
 - given and a log returns [[geometric brownian motion (GBM)#log returns|log returns]] $X_t = e_t + \mu$ that changes to $X_t = e_t - \mu$ with [[white noise#gaussian white noise|gaussian white noise]] $e_t$